vmware-tanzu/tanzu-dev-portal/content/practices/event-storming/index.md

 ---
-title: "Event Storming"
-tags: ["Kickoff", "Discovery", "Framing", "Modernization"]
-length: "1 - 2 hours; multiple runs may be needed"
-participants: "Business stakeholders, business analysts, executives, developers, architects, team leads, domain experts, core team"
-image: "event-storming/example-2.jpg"
-description: >
+date: '2021-02-11'
-    Drive out the domains, bounded contexts and services of a system to reveal vertical slices, trouble spots and starting points for rearchitecting the system
+description: Drive out the domains, bounded contexts and services of a system to reveal vertical slices,  trouble spots and starting points for rearchitecting the system
+image: event-storming/example-2.jpg
-lastmod: "2019-12-07"
+lastmod: '2021-03-17'

-why:
-- Event Storming enables decomposing monoliths into microservices.
-It allows for modeling new flows and ideas, synthesizing knowledge, and facilitating active group participation without conflict in order to ideate the next generation of a software system.
+length: 1 - 2 hours; multiple runs may be needed
+participants: Business stakeholders, business analysts, executives, developers, architects, team leads, domain experts, core team
+tags:
+- Kickoff
+- Discovery
+- Framing
+- Modernization
+title: Event Storming
+what:
+- Large wall or digital collaboration space like [Miro](https://miro.com/)
+- 4+ different colored sticky notes
+- Sharpies
+- Blue painters tape
+- Paper flip boards (for readouts & breakouts)
 when:
 - You need to clarify the current state of the system via cross-functional communication
 - You need to break down monolithic systems
 - You need to identify the top constraint in a system
 - You need to identify subdomains and bounded contexts of a system

-what:
-- "Large wall or digital collaboration space like [Miro](https://miro.com/)"
-- 4+ different colored sticky notes
-- Sharpies
-- Blue painters tape
-- Paper flip boards (for readouts & breakouts)
+why:
+- Event Storming enables decomposing monoliths into microservices.
+It allows for modeling new flows and ideas, synthesizing knowledge, and facilitating active group participation without conflict in order to ideate the next generation of a software system.
 ---

 ## How to Use this Method
 ### Sample Agenda & Prompts
 1. Explain the goal of Event Storming to the group.
 Project the image below if necessary.
 Identify a legend to include a description for events, bounded contexts, services, and pain points.
 Draw out a legend for all the stickies and explain basic Domain Driven Design (DDD) terms.